Posts

 • I enter: https://www.beyondwritingcode.com/feed

-• I confirm that it’s importing the right number of posts, and I confirm that I own the posts.
+• I confirm that it’s importing the correct number of posts and that I own them.

 • Then I clean up the posts.
 The import process adds the links back to the originals for me.